Euricom/training-workshop-JS-VUE-2018Q1/slides/vue-components.md

 ## Dynamic props

-You can use `:syntax` on the custom properties
+You can access the with the v-bind (:title) syntax.

 ```html
 <my-component :title="title" :number="number">